01 of 04

 The company, under the new ownership of Simon McKenzie and Michael Tam, recently updated their classical lines to include playful pairings of wood and technology with products such as Koa wood watches and iPhone cases.

-In Short: A classic pick for traditional Hawaiian and heritage pieces.
-Plus, check out that iPhone case!
+In short: A classic pick for traditional Hawaiian and heritage pieces.

 04 of 04